Ghulam Hassan Shaggan: Awards and recognition

 He received countless awards and titles during his 1962 tour of India.
 He was conferred with the titles of Sangeet Rattan, Sangeet Alankar, Sangeet Samrat, Sindh Sangeet Mandalam and King of Music from the Sindh Sangeet Mandal in Mumbai.
 During the same 1962 tour of India, he was presented with a certificate of recognition by sarod maestro Hafiz Ali Khan of India.

 In 2014, Ustad Ghulam Hassan Shaggan was honoured with the first Lifetime Achievement Award of the Lahore music forum.

 Death and legacy

 Ghulam Hassan Shaggan died on Tuesday, 3 February 2015 in Lahore, Pakistan at age 86.
 His son, Qadir Shaggan, reportedly said that his father had been suffering from heart disease.
-When his condition suddenly deteriorated, he was taken to Punjab Institute of Cardiology, where he was pronounced dead.
+When his condition suddenly deteriorated, he was taken to Punjab Institute of Cardiology, Lahore where he was pronounced dead.
 Among his survivors are two sons, Qadir Shaggan who is also a classical music vocalist and a music director.
 The other son, Mazhar Shaggan, is a rabab and mandolin player.